UK lawmakers: Rupert Murdoch unfit to run company

 Murdoch said the report had made difficult reading.
 “But we have done the most difficult part, which has been to take a long, hard and honest look at our past mistakes.”

-“There is no easy way around this, but I am proud to say that we have been working hard to put things right,” he said in an email to staff.
+“There is no easy way around this, but I am proud to say that we have been working hard to put things right,” he said in a statement.

-In an echo of previous attempts to contain the scandal to a single “rogue” reporter involved in phone-hacking, Murdoch said only a single incident of wrongdoing - an email hacking case at the Times of London - had been found at his British broadsheets.

-He said the company’s Management and Standards Committee, which was set up to help police and lawyers investigate hacking and bribery by journalists, had now concluded its investigations into those newspapers and the Sun, where several reporters have been arrested on suspicion of bribery.

-News Corp homed in on the split between the Conservatives and opposition Labour party members in the committee, saying its factual record was followed by “some commentary that we, and indeed several members of the committee, consider unjustified and highly partisan”.
+News Corp homed in on the split in the committee, saying its factual record was followed by “some commentary that we, and indeed several members of the committee, consider unjustified and highly partisan”.

 A top 10 investor in BSkyB, who declined to be named, noted the political row over the ‘not fit’ wording, which was clearly aimed at influencing the Ofcom decision.